Skip to main content

 • This computes total count, average, maximum, and minimum salary across all employees.

-• Without a GROUP BY clause, aggregate functions compute results for the entire table.
+• Without a GROUP BY clause, aggregate functions compute results for the entire table as one big group.

 COUNT() Function

-The COUNT() function is special because it has variants:
+The COUNT() function is special because it has several variants - each behaves slightly differently:

 SELECT COUNT(*) FROM employees; -- Counts all rows (including NULLs)